databrickslabs/dbldatagen/docs/source/APIDOCS.md

 * Support for use within Databricks Delta Live Tables pipelines
 * Support for code generation from existing schema or Spark dataframe to synthesize data
 * Support for Unity Catalog enabled clusters
+* Support for pluggable standard datasets for quick generation of synthetic data

 ## Databricks environment compatibility

 Dbldatagen is compatible with the following Databricks runtime environments:
-* Databricks runtime 9.1 LTS and above (13.3 LTS or above is recommended)
+* Databricks runtime 10.4 LTS and above (13.3 LTS or above is recommended)
-* Databricks ML runtime 9.1 LTS and above (13.3 LTS or above is recommended)
+* Databricks ML runtime 10.4 LTS and above (13.3 LTS or above is recommended)
 * Databricks Delta Live Tables runtime

 Unity Catalog cluster modes `Single User` and `No Isolation Shared` are supported in Databricks runtime 9.1 LTS and